cellarium-ai/cellarium-ml/examples/cli_workflow/README.md

 Add `NormalizeTotal` and `Log1p`, and `ZScore` transforms.
 Note, that `mean_g`, `std_g`, and `var_names_g` of `ZScore` transform are loaded from the `OnePassMeanVarStd` checkpoint:

+> **_NOTE:_**  `cellarium-ml` does not perform any validation on the transforms being applied to the data.
+Please, always verify it yourself that the transforms are configured correctly.
+If not configured correctly, your model will silently produce wrong results.
+In the example below, we first apply `NormalizeTotal` and `Log1p` transforms to the data and then apply `ZScore` transform.
+Importantly, `mean_g` and `std_g` parameters of the `ZScore` transform were calculated using `OnePassMeanVarStd` model on the data that was also transformed with `NormalizeTotal` and `Log1p`.

 ```diff
 <   transforms: null
 ---